 Where is the fuel pressure regulator on a 2004 Toyota Corolla?

-- Locate the fuel rail, which runs along the top of the engine and is connected to the fuel injectors.
+- Identify the fuel rail, which is a metal or plastic tube that runs along the top of the engine and connects to the fuel injectors.

-- The fuel pressure regulator is usually mounted directly on the fuel rail, often on the driver's side.
+- The fuel pressure regulator is typically mounted near the fuel rail, often on the side of the engine or on the firewall.

 What are symptoms of a faulty fuel pressure regulator?